-Retroactive Enrollment for Persons on General Relief Description of the Exception Documentation Requirements Submission Address
+Retroactive Enrollment for Persons on General Relief Description of the Exception Documentation Requirements Submission Address 1 1

-This exception occurs when the local a GR payment from the provider because a member has become retroactively enrolled for Wisconsin Medicaid or BadgerCare Plus.

-To receive consideration, the request must be submitted county or tribal agency requests a return of within 180 days from the date the backdated enrollment was added to the member's enrollment information.
-The request must be submitted with one of the following:
+This exception occurs when the local county or tribal agency requests a return of a GR payment from the provider because a member has become retroactively enrolled for Wisconsin Medicaid or BadgerCare Plus. within 180 days from the date the backdated enrollment was added to the member's enrollment information.
+The request must be submitted with one of the following: ForwardHealth GR Retro Eligibility Ste 50 6406 Bridge Rd Madison WI 53784-0050 --- --- --